Morketh/MaNGOS-Tuts/mangos_tut_rpm.md

 + -DCMAKE_INSTALL_PREFIX=/opt/mangos this is our installation directory feel free to change this to any location you want however i prefer to have it here as this is the "optional software directory"
 + -DINCLUDE_BINDINGS_DIR=scripts this is the scripts directory that we cloned before you must have the cloned directory inside of the src/bindings directory
 + -DPCH=0 Pre-compiled headers option (tends to speed compile up however i dont think pre-compiled headers ship with mangos if any one would like to clarify on that id be happy to add the information)

 I found these next two off another wiki page for architecture optimization options essentially it stream-lines the code for your hardware
 + -DCMAKE_CXX_FLAGS="-O3 -march=native"
 + -DCMAKE_C_FLAGS="-O3 -march=native"

-now you should have a fully configured source directory and some output should appear on your terminal. as an example this is what mine looked like:
+Now you should have a fully configured source directory and some output should appear on your terminal. as an example this is what mine looked like:
 ```bash
 -- Detected 64-bit platform.
 -- Using mysql-config: /usr/bin/mysql_config